 8. Online Advertising

-You may see us advertising on various websites, web pages, social media and other platforms.
-Please note that online advertising service do not always provide us with complete information about the platforms or website on which our advertising may appear.
+You may see Dana-Farber advertisements on various websites, web pages, social media and other platforms.
+Please note that online advertising services do not always provide us with complete information about the platforms or websites on which our advertising may appear.
 If you believe that our advertising is being displayed through websites or channels that promote inappropriate or offensive content, please contact us as directed on our Contact Us page.